jshwi/pyaud-plugins/README.rst

 .. code-block:: console

-    coverage        -- Run package unit-tests with `pytest` and `coverage` deploy          -- Deploy package documentation and test coverage deploy-cov      -- Upload coverage data to `Codecov`
+    const           -- Check code for repeat use of strings coverage        -- Run package unit-tests with `pytest` and `coverage` deploy          -- Deploy package documentation and test coverage deploy-cov      -- Upload coverage data to `Codecov`